Choosing between Apollo and Kaspr for your B2B prospecting often comes down to five questions:

 ZoomInfo's AI operates at a different level because it rests on a different foundation.

-The GTM Context Graph doesn't just generate emails from contact data.
+The GTM Context Graph does not just generate emails from contact data.
 It combines CRM records, conversation transcripts, intent signals, and engagement history to understand why deals move or stall.
 As ZoomInfo's CPO Dominik Facher writes: "The CRM recorded the state change.
 It has no record of why it happened."
 The GTM Context Graph captures that "why" (processing 1.5B+ data points daily) and makes it available to AI agents in GTM Workspace and GTM Studio.

 The practical difference: Apollo's AI helps you write a better cold email.
 ZoomInfo's AI tells you which accounts to contact, why they're likely to buy now, what concerns to address based on conversation history, and whether the deal pattern matches your historical wins.
-Seismic attributed 39% of active pipeline to opportunities identified or influenced by ZoomInfo signals and reported 54% productivity gains.

 Pricing models reflect different target markets